Saturday, July 8th, 2017 from 8:00 AM to 5:30 PM - FREE

-Sponsored by The National Institute of Neurological Disorders and Stroke and the Department of Defense, JPC-5 Military Operational Medicine
+Sponsored by the National Institute of Neurological Disorders and Stroke and organized in collaboration with the Department of Defense, JPC-5 Military Operational Medicine

 Both blast and head impact sensors have been available to researchers for over 10 years and have offered some insights into the biomechanics of brain injury, but they also have received criticism due to technical limitations.
 In the last few years, there has been significant progress in new technologies and analytical approaches, with varying degrees of validation testing.
 This symposium will provide an understanding of current sensor technologies and their utility for providing information regarding exposure of the human brain to external forces.